| |

 Yes, there are some unexpected quirks like the fact that it’s an extra dollar for a to-go container (which reflects the cost of the container, silverware, etc), and the good sauces cost extra (they also cost extra to make!).

-But it’s a small business (read: at the time of writing, it’s quite literally a one man show), and they can’t absorb those extra costs as easily as a huge multinational corporation.
+But it’s a small business (usually it’s quite literally a one man show), and they can’t absorb those extra costs as easily as a huge multinational corporation.

 Sousòl